SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-10-19-updating-old-fbx-files-for-the-modern-era.markdown

 ### Online 3D Convertor – [http://www.greentoken.de/onlineconv/](http://www.greentoken.de/onlineconv/ "http://www.greentoken.de/onlineconv/")

 They offer conversion between several formats based on the [Open Asset Import Library](http://assimp.sourceforge.net/main_features_formats.html).
-There are a few it ca not convert (namely MAX and Maya as they are too proprietary), otherwise the list is very extensive.&nbsp; You can then either convert to another format or back to a newer version of FBX.
+There are a few it ca not convert (namely MAX and Maya as they are too proprietary), otherwise the list is very extensive.
+You can then either convert to another format or back to a newer version of FBX.

 ## 2: Upgrade it